masagrator/ReverseNX/README.md

 # ReverseNX
 SaltyNX plugin forcing docked or handheld graphics settings

-For now in experimental phase, because it looks like SaltyNX is not in good terms with some games.
+For now in experimental phase, because it looks like SaltyNX is not in good terms with some games (they will crash without any plugin).

 Confirmed games working:
 - God Eater 3